 The image will have a white border around the external_image element but rather than apply it using the external_image Properties: Rectangle settings I'm going to add it as a separate element so I can apply or reveal elements below it.

-1. From the Skin Editor menu icons click on Basic: > Draw Rectangle (Figure #30) and click once into the skin too add the Rectangle Image element.
+1. From the Skin Editor menu icons click on Basic: > Draw Rectangle (Figure #24) and click once into the skin to add the Rectangle Image element.

-2. Open Properties > Position and set the ID: to external_border, set Anchor to center and set the Size: to 497 x 497 pixels
+2. With the Rectangle Image element selected, open Properties > Position and set the ID: to external_border, set Anchor to center and set the Size: to 497 x 497 pixels

 3. In Properties > Rectangle uncheck Background: Enabled: and set Border: Width: to 3 and Colour: to White

 Note: A couple of things to note are the size and position of the rectangle.
 When you add a border to a rectangle the size of the border isn't included in the Size: Width and Height measurements.
 So reducing the size by the width of the border compensates for the difference.
-Because the rectangle is centered it is offset from the image by 3 pixels in X and Y.
+To perfectly align it to the element below it is offset, in the X & Y, by 1 pixel.

 d.
 Position the Close Button